-What you must pay when you Services that are covered for you get these services o The evaluation isn't related to an office visit in the past 7 days and o The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment.
-Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) covered by Medicare Covered Guidance Teladoc is Senior Care Plus' preferred Virtual Visit vendor.
-To access the platform, please navigate to the following website,
+Services that are covered for you What you must pay when you get these services The evaluation isn't related to an office visit in the p 7 days and The evaluation doesn't lead to an office visit within hours or the soonest available appointment.
+Consultation your doctor has with other doctors by photinternet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease or services that would be covered when provided by a physician) covered by Medicare Covered Guidance Teladoc is Senior Care Plus' preferred Virtual Visit vendor.
+To access the platform, please navigate to t following website, member.teladoc.com/signin to register your account.
+You may also call Customer Service or Teladoc directly, 1-800-835-2362, for minformation on how to use these services.
+No prior authorization required for Teladoc.
+24 ne, s of e e, t he